run-llama/llama_index/docs/how_to/customization/custom_llms.md

 - [Camel](../../examples/customization/llms/SimpleIndexDemo-Huggingface_camel.ipynb)

-## Example: Using a Custom LLM Model - Advnanced
+## Example: Using a Custom LLM Model - Advanced

 To use a custom LLM model, you only need to implement the `LLM` class [from Langchain](https://langchain.readthedocs.io/en/latest/modules/llms/examples/custom_llm.html).
 You will be responsible for passing the text to the model and returning the newly generated tokens.